 Did you know that player pianos have been on the market for over 100 years?
 Today's player systems have come a long way from the old pneumatic pump actions controlled by paper rolls.
 The systems of today can be native to the instrument, such as Steinway & Sons high-definition Spirio pianos or Yamaha Disklavier.
 Other systems from QRS and PianoDisc can be retrofitted to most pianos.

-The native systems add about 25-30% to the price of the instrument.
+The native systems add about 25-30% to the instrument's price.
 Retrofitted systems range in price between $7,000 to $15,000.
-Options such as on-board music, record functionality, and external speaker systems contribute to the price.
+Options such as onboard music, record functionality, and external speaker systems contribute to the price.

 Special Edition Case Designs